Turkey’s Data Protection Authority Published Draft Cookie Guidelines

 How to obtain explicit consent?

 The Draft Guidelines set out requirements for obtaining explicit consent.
-The Turkish DPA specifies that the consent must be specific, informed, freely given.
+The Turkish DPA specifies that the consent must be specific, informed, and freely given.

 Freely given.
 It must be easy to withdraw consent at any time.
-It is recommended to have a tiny icon or button that is linked to the cookie settings page remain visible all the time on the website.
+It is recommended to have a tiny icon or button linked to the cookie settings page remain visible all the time on the website.

 The Turkish DPA considers the use of cookie walls to be unlawful.
 This is because the cookie walls prevent the users from making a free choice based on their free will.